jlebar/caroline-portfolio/content/blog/from-blogger/Art and Craft.md

 <img src="https://3.bp.blogspot.com/-R-wtKZF5fDM/XFppdeQe9mI/AAAAAAAAZww/SiwiSEIQTfkId3RUNFK771isPXc5WOQIACKgBGAs/s1600/IMG_20190126_122744.jpg"/>

 Have any craft ideas you've been trying to finish for a while?
-I'd love to hear about them in the comments!
+There's no time like the present!